Marygate: Layout and architecture

 The street runs south-west, from Bootham, down to the Marygate Landing on the River Ouse, where it meets Dame Judi Dench Walk.
 On the north-west side, it has junctions with Galmanhoe Lane, Marygate Lane and Hetherton Street.
 The south-east side has several gates through the abbey walls into what is now Museum Gardens.

-Notable buildings on the north-west side of the street include 20 Marygate, built about 1800; 28 Marygate, dating from the 17th-century; 32 and 34 Marygate, again built about 1800; 40-42 Marygate, which is late 18th-century; the late-17th century St Olave's House; 50 Marygate, built about 1700; the former Girls' Charity School; the late-18th century St Mary's Cottage; and the Bay Horse pub, built in 1894 to a design by Arthur Penty.
+Notable buildings on the north-west side of the street include 20 Marygate, built about 1800; 28 Marygate, dating from the 17th-century; 32 and 34 Marygate, again built about 1800; 40-42 Marygate, which is late 18th-century; the late-17th century St Olave's House; 50 Marygate, built about 1700; The Garth; the late-18th century St Mary's Cottage; Roots restaurant, built in 1894 to a design by Arthur Penty; and the Minster Inn.
 The surviving buildings on the south-west side are the wall, with St Mary's Tower and the Water Tower; St Olave's Church; St Mary's Lodge and the gateway to the abbey; and the late-18th century 29 Marygate.